xenonzx/mapstruct-example/README.md

 2. create domain model
 3. create dto model
 4. create mapper
+5. map product to product dto while the `name` property maps to `productName` in the dto

-task two map dto to product
+6. task two map dto to product